Mitch Garver Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks 13th in MLB with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Angels has a collective 8.8 K/9, which ranks 12th in the league.

-- The Angels have the 16th-ranked team ERA across all MLB pitching staffs (4.22).
+- The Angels have a 4.24 team ERA that ranks 16th among all MLB pitching staffs.

-- The Angels rank 17th in baseball in home runs surrendered (75 total, 1.1 per game).
+- Angels pitchers combine to allow 78 total home runs at a clip of 1.1 per game (to rank 17th in the league).

 © 2023 Data Skrive.
 All rights reserved.